Searching ...

 Region: Carbon County/ Poconos

 Dubbed the “Switzerland of America,” Jim Thorpe is one of Pennsylvania’s most beautiful small towns.
-Mountains surround the valley town, which attracts visitors for its historical attractions, like the famous Old Jail Museum and Lehigh Gorge Scenic Railway.
+Mountains surround the valley town, which attracts visitors for its historical attractions, historic places like the famous Old Jail Museum and Lehigh Gorge Scenic Railway.
 The homes of “Millionaire’s Row” still impress.

-As a tourist town, shopping opportunities abound with downtown boutiques filled with antiques, art galleries, and unusual specialty shops housed in Victorian-era buildings.
 People come to play in the Poconos outdoors, which is available to residents all year.
 Enjoy whitewater rafting on the Lehigh River or biking along the rail trail.
 For a slower pace of fun, the town has golf courses, trails for horseback riding, and camping in nearby state parks.

 The fun continues year-round with festivals like Music On The Mountain in August and Oktoberfest in October.
 There’s an old-timey Christmas festival (literally called Olde Time Christmas) and a fall foliage festival.
-So while it may be a small town, Jim Thorpe is as active as any large city.
+So while it may be a small town, community spirit in Jim Thorpe is as active as any large city.

 Mifflinburg